- If you can't access a file on your PC, it might be because you don't have the necessary permission to read it.

 - Open the folders that contain the files that you want to retrieve.

 - Copy the files you want from each folder and paste them to a folder in the new Windows version, e.g. Windows 10.

 - Repeat the last two steps for each user account on your computer.

 After a recent upgrade, if you don’t reformat your hard disk, you can access old files from the Windows.old folder.
 To resolve this, you can use the Fix it link from Windows or manually fixes it yourself using the steps above.

 7. Manually enable SMBv1

-- Click Apps
+- Choose the Apps option.

+SMBv1 is a file-sharing protocol that allows you to access your files from your Windows computer.
 This will install the files necessary for the file sharing protocol needed for you to access your files.

 Were you able to access files after using any of the above solutions?
 Let us know by leaving a comment in the section below.